Do-it-yourself investing: Considerations

 A stock trade is considered a capital gain or loss and is subjected to a tax rate based on whether the stock was held for less or more than one year.
 Typically, the tax rate is lower for holding a stock for a year or longer.
 If held for a short-term, the tax rate is treated the same as ordinary income and is typically higher, with some exceptions such as property acquired by gift, property acquired from a decedent, patent property, or commodity futures.
 Tax rates are subject to change each year and with new administrations.

 Advantages

 Fees

 The main negative effect of advisory and management fees is that they are generally applied regardless of the performance of an investment portfolio.
-This can substantially reduce an individual's wealth over time and is one of the primary reasons that many DIY Investors prefer do take control of their own investment funds.
+This can substantially reduce an individual's wealth over time and is one of the primary reasons that many DIY Investors prefer to take control of their investment funds.
 "Typical characteristics of the Do It Yourself (DIY) investor include contrarian points of view and modest budgets that can't afford professional advisors."

 The use of investment advisory services attracts fees that are paid indirectly or directly to the various stakeholders who facilitate the investment management process.
 This may include investment representatives, portfolio managers, brokerages, operating expenses, trading costs and miscellaneous items.

 A DIY investor has the potential to reduce fees by eliminating the various middlemen located throughout the advised-client model by accessing investment products and securities through a discount brokerage.